mruthunj4y/grove-interface-pers/CONTRIBUTING.md

 ## Reviewing

 The community is expected to help review every single PR.
-The purpose of reviews is to ensure that any changes provide the safest and best experience for users of the Compound web3 front-end.
+The purpose of reviews is to ensure that any changes provide the safest and best experience for users of the grove web3 front-end.

 :yellow_heart: Reviews are always respectful, acknowledging that everyone did the best possible job with the knowledge they had at the time.
 :yellow_heart: Reviews discuss content, not the person who created it.